Jsfain/SDCard/README.md

     * See the *SD_SPI_MISC* files for the full descriptions of the structs, functions, and macros available.

 ### Helper Files
-1. PRINTS.H(C)     : this is simply a file used to print integers (decimal, hex, binary) and strings to the screen via a UART.
-It is platform independent, and here uses AVR_USART.C(H) for all USART functionality.
+1. **PRINTS.H(C)** : this is simply a file used to print integers (decimal, hex, binary) and strings to the screen via a U(S)ART.
+It is platform independent, and here uses AVR_USART.C(H) for all USART functionality against an ATMega1280 target.
+This is maintained in [C-Helpers](https://github.com/Jsfain/C-Helpers)

 ### IO Files
-The following source/header files are also required by the module, and thus included in the repository but they are maintained in [AVR-General](https://github.com/Jsfain/AVR-General.git)
+The following source/header files are also used by the module for SPI and USART access for the specific AVR target, and so have been included in the repository but they are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO.git)

 1. AVR_SPI.C(H)    : required to interface with the AVR's SPI port used for the physical sending/receiving of data to/from the SD card.
 2. AVR_USART.C(H)  : required to interface with the AVR's USART port used to print messages and data to a terminal.